presmerats/midi-harmony-trainer/README.md

 ## Package
 - [ ] rename to wes?mmcoy?tyner?
-- [ ] option 1 installation as a hacky console menu tools
+- [ ] 3) option 2 installation as a cli tool  with a single exercice
-- [ ] option 2 installation as a cli tool
+- [ ] option 1 installation as a cli that opens a hacky console menu tools

 - [ ] option 3 frontend with Kivy
 - [ ] distribute on PyPi
 - [ ] Create a frontend for Linux, MacOS, Windows, Android, iOS, web (use a Python based frontend: reflex, kivy  ) Maybe on another repo?